 Elopement or Intimate Wedding: what is the difference?

 Because there aren't any hard and fast rules with elopements the difference between eloping or having an intimate wedding can seem like semantics.
 And, in a way, it is.
 The "definitions" of each term are mostly interchangeable.
 The differences come down to the way you guide your day and how many people tag along.

-If “running away” by just yourselves or with a few close friends sounds a little too secluded then you might prefer an intimate wedding.
-These ceremonies tend to have around 50 guests, still drastically less than your traditional ceremony but more than an elopement which typically has 10 to 15 people.
+If "running away" by just yourselves or with a few close friends sounds a little too secluded then you might prefer an intimate wedding.
+These ceremonies tend to have around 30 guests, still drastically less than your traditional ceremony but more than an elopement.
 I tend to see elopements are just the couple and their photographer and they often take place in adventurous locations that would be difficult for more than just a few people to attend.

 Many destination weddings tend to be intimate wedding ceremonies!

 Having a relaxed, small wedding is a great middle-ground that can give you the best of both worlds if you're stuck choosing and don't know what type of wedding is the best for you.